YinHangCode/homebridge-mi-aqara/README.md

 **Note: 0.5.x update to 0.6.x must be [clear register accessories](#clear-register-accessories) and update [configuration](#configuration) file content.**

+**Note: About AcPartner, This project only provides gateway functionality.
+If you want the use air conditioning function Please refer to the project for [homebridge-mi-acPartner](https://github.com/LASER-Yi/homebridge-mi-acPartner).**

 This repository contains the Aqara plugin for homebridge.
 Aqara is a ZigBee gateway with a few sensors.